-- Table 02, on a 'cohort' life projection basis; and - Table_03, on a 'period' life projection basis.
+- Table_02, on a 'cohort' life projection basis; and - Table_03, on a 'period' life projection basis.

-These results tables are fed by four further Excel Data Tables - calculation of the Data Tables must be forced by pressing the {F9} key to update the sample results table.
+These results tables are fed by four further Excel Data Tables - calculation of the Data Tables must be forced by pressing the $\{F9\}$ key to update the sample results table.

-6. Changes from the CMI 2009 Model
+6. Changes from the CMI_2011 Model

-A relatively small number of changes have been made between the CMI_2009 Model and the current version, CMI_2010.
+A relatively small number of changes have been made between the CMI_2011 Model and the current version, CMI_2012.
 These are detailed below.

-The principal change in CMI_2010 has been to update the default parameter values supplied in the Core parameter layer for Initial Rates of Mortality Improvement to reflect the publication of England & Wales population data for calendar year 2009, supplied by the ONS, which became available on 30 September 2009 (the CMI_2009 Model used data up to 2008).
-A quantification of the effect of updating the default parameter values in the Model is presented in section 3 of Working Paper 49.
+The principal change in CMI_2012 has been to update the default parameter values supplied in the Core parameter layer for Initial Rates of Mortality Improvement to reflect:

+- a) The publication of England & Wales population data for calendar year 2011 (the CMI_2011 Model used data up to 2010). - b) The revision of population estimates for England and Wales for mid-2002 to mid-2010.
+The ONS published these revised estimates in December 2012 following the 2011 Census to provide a consistent time-series of population estimates to mid-2011.
+The impact of these revisions is discussed in CMI Working Paper 63.

-The methodology used for deriving smoothed estimates of mortality improvement rates for the CMI_2009 Model has been reapplied to the updated data; similarly the APC Model used to separate aggregate rates into Age/Period and Cohort Components has also been reapplied.
+The methodology used for deriving smoothed estimates of mortality improvement rates for CMI_2011 has been reapplied to the updated data; similarly the APC Model used to separate aggregate rates into Age/Period and Cohort Components has also been reapplied.